kindredgroup/puppet-go/README.md

 ## Overview

-The go module manages the life cycle of the continous delivery platform Go provided by Thoughtworks.
+The go module manages the life cycle of the continuous delivery platform Go provided by Thoughtworks.
 It aims for self containment and only focus on solving tasks surrounding the Go product with minimal external dependencies.

 ## Module Description

 Thoughtworks Go is a continuous delivery platform used for build, packaging and orchestrating application deployments.
 Go uses a server component for the administration, presentation and scheduling part, and an agent component responsible for carrying out the work.
 The Go module manages these concerns within separate named spaced classes.

 ## Setup

 ### Setup Requirements